Computing Weighted Subset Transversals in $H$-Free Graphs: Introduction

-\begin{corollary} Let $s\geq 1$.
-Then {\sc Weighted Subset Odd Cycle Transversal} on $sP_1$-free graphs is polynomial-time solvable if $s\leq 4$ and is \NP-complete if $s\geq 5$. \end{corollary} We prove Theorem~\ref{t-realmain} in Section~\ref{s-dichotomy}.
-For the hardness part it suffices to show hardness for $H=5P_1$; this follows from the same reduction used by Papadopoulos and Tzimas~\cite{PT20} to prove Theorem~\ref{t-known}.
+For the hardness part of Theorem~\ref{t-realmain} it suffices to show hardness for $H=5P_1$; this follows from the same reduction used by Papadopoulos and Tzimas~\cite{PT20} to prove Theorem~\ref{t-known}.
 The three tractable cases, where $H\in \{P_4,P_1+P_3,3P_1+P_2\}$, are all new.
 Out of these cases, $H=3P_1+P_2$ is the most involved.
 For this case we use a different technique to that used in~\cite{PT20}.
 Although we also reduce to the problem of finding a minimum weight vertex cut that separates two given terminals, our technique relies less on explicit distance-based arguments, and we devise a method for distinguishing cycles according to parity.
 Our technique also enables us to extend the result of~\cite{PT20} on {\sc Weighted Subset Feedback Vertex Set} from $4P_1$-free graphs to $(3P_1+P_2)$-free graphs, leading to the same almost-complete dichotomy for {\sc Weighted Subset Feedback Vertex Set}.

 \begin{theorem} Let $H$ be a graph with $H\notin \{2P_1+P_3,P_1+P_4,2P_1+P_4\}$.
 Then {\sc Weighted Subset Feedback Vertex Set} on $H$-free graphs is polynomial-time solvable if $H\ssi 3P_1+P_2$, $P_1+P_3$, or $P_4$, and is \NP-complete otherwise. \end{theorem}